set up FCDEV1B board so it can be remotely accessed remotely

 Therefore, if anyone is going to need to talk to the FCDEV3B at a higher baud rate than 115200, you will probably need to apply a local patch to the cp210x driver in the kernel on whichever machine the mv-uart is connected to - or replace the mv-uart with an FT2232x adapter as explained in the linked post.

 #14 Updated by laforge over 1 year ago

 as for the original ticket: should this stay connected to the osmo-gsm-tester-prod or move to another machine? (with another bts?)

 that's up to fixeria and pespin to state.
 My thinking is that a separate/independent setup (e.g. using one of the many old nanoBTS we have?) might make more sense as it is less likely to interefere with osmo-gsm-tester-prod.

-#15 Updated by pespin about 1 year ago
+#15 Updated by pespin over 1 year ago